-Gov. Newsom threatens legal action against city in LA County banning homeless shelters
+After Newsom threatens legal action, city in LA County defies state and keeps ban on homeless shelters

 CBS News Los Angeles

-On Monday, the California Department of Housing and Community Development issued a notice of violation to the city of Norwalk, accusing city leaders of violating several state laws including the Housing Crisis Act and Anti-Discrimination in Land Use Law.
-The letter directly addresses Norwalk Mayor Margarita Rios and other local leaders.
+California's Department of Housing and Community Development issued a notice of violation to Norwalk on Monday, directly addressing Mayor Margarita Rios and other local leaders in saying the ban violated several state laws, including the Housing Crisis Act and Anti-Discrimination in Land Use Law.

 Governor Gavin Newsom at "The ABC News Presidential Debate: Race for the White House," held at the National Constitution Center on Sept.
 10, 2024, in Philadelphia, Penn.
 Bryan Dozier/Variety via Getty Images

-Over the last five years, Norwalk has been awarded nearly $29 million for housing and other resources for people struggling with homelessness, according to the governor's office.
+Over the last five years, Norwalk has been awarded nearly $29 million for housing and other resources for people struggling with homelessness, but the city has failed to meet state goals for providing enough housing units, according to the governor's office.

-Established last month, the 45-day moratorium on shelters also prohibits businesses such as convenience stores, laundromats, payday loan providers, car washes and other types of housing — for instance, "supportive housing" developments which by California law are intended for people with disabilities and families and youth struggling with homelessness.
+The moratorium on shelters and certain businesses also prohibits "supportive housing" developments which, by California law, are intended for people with disabilities and families and youth struggling with homelessness.

-The warning issued by Newsom and the Department of Housing and Community Development was backed by California Attorney General Rob Bonta, who said he was prepared to take steps toward legal action if Norwalk goes forward with extending the ban.
+The warning issued by Newsom and the Department of Housing and Community Development was backed by AG Bonta, who said he was prepared to take steps toward legal action if Norwalk goes forward with extending the ban.

 "At a time when many Californians are struggling to keep a roof over their heads or lack housing altogether, banning new emergency shelters and new supportive housing does not just defy common sense — it is unlawful," Bonta said in a statement.
 "Norwalk's residents — indeed all Californians — should be outraged."